d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 };
 ```

-The result from the API will look like the following
+The result from the API call will look like the following:

 ```json
 [